LBence31/handmade-hero-walkthrough/README.md

-# Walkthrough of the handmade hero serios on yt
+# Walkthrough of the handmade hero series on yt

 The build.bat file uses the VS cl compiler